yairgd/yairgd.github.io/content/post/compile_linux_kernel_for_zynq.md

 ---
 title: "Compile Linux kernel for zynq "
-description: "How to build the linux kernel for zynq in separet and not as part of the yocto build." tags :
+description: "How to build the Linux kernel for zynq in separate and not as part of the yocto build." tags :
  - "linux"
  - "kernel"